 Note that employer contributions cannot be withdrawn for buying property.

-3. Put down a smaller deposit and pay LMI
+3. Put down a smaller deposit and use a Deposit Boost Loan.

 If getting onto the property ladder as soon as possible is your #1 priority, looking for a lender that'll approve a home loan with a deposit that's lesser than the usual 20% can help you achieve your goals quicker.